Advanced Threat Modeling Techniques: Building Resilient Systems

 Advanced threat modeling moves beyond checklists and generic attack lists.
 It focuses on adversary behavior, system design trade-offs, and real operational constraints.

-This article explores advanced techniques used by security architects to anticipate attacks and design resilient systems.
+This article builds upon foundational concepts covered in Threat Modeling 101 and explores advanced techniques used by security architects to anticipate attacks and design resilient systems.

 Why Basic Threat Modeling Falls Short

 Traditional models often stop at identifying vulnerabilities.
-Modern attackers exploit interactions between components, not isolated weaknesses.
+Modern attackers exploit interactions between components, not isolated weaknesses β especially in cloud-native environments and distributed systems.

 - Cloud-native complexity